spryker/spryker-shop-core/Bundles/ShopUi/src/SprykerShop/Yves/ShopUi/Theme/default/components/molecules/menu/README.md

 # menu (molecule)

-Styles for main navigation list.
+Styles for the main navigation list.

 ## Code sample